woman holding back of neck in pain

 Fibromyalgia Linked To Nearly 20 Different Kinds Of Gut Bacteria

 Fibromyalgia is still a very poorly understood disease.
 Scientists are constantly researching to try and learn more about out and, hopefully, how to treat it.
-Researchers from Canada’s McGill University discovered in April of 2019 that gut bacteria have a very strong link to fibromyalgia.
-In fact, the research team shows, there are 19 different kinds of bacteria in the gut that appear in either greater or lesser qualities in those suffering from fibromyalgia than in a control group of healthy individuals.
+Researchers from Canada’s McGill University discovered in April 2019 that gut bacteria have a very strong link to fibromyalgia.
+In fact, the research team shows, that there are 19 different kinds of bacteria in the gut that appear in either greater or lesser qualities in those suffering from fibromyalgia than in a control group of healthy individuals.
 (1)

 What is Fibromyalgia?

-Fibromyalgia is a chronic condition that causes widespread pain and tenderness in the muscles, tendons and ligaments.
-It also causes fatigue, sleep issues and other symptoms similar to those seen with depression.
+Fibromyalgia is a chronic condition that causes widespread pain and tenderness in the muscles, tendons, and ligaments.
+It also causes fatigue, sleep issues, and other symptoms similar to those seen with depression.
 Fibromyalgia can lead to difficulty carrying out daily tasks and it often goes undiagnosed by doctors due to its vague symptoms.
 The condition affects between 2% and 4% of the population, making it more common than multiple sclerosis.
 (2)

-Fibromyalgia is not a disease but rather a syndrome that can be caused by a number of factors including genetics, infections and trauma.
+Fibromyalgia is not a disease but rather a syndrome that can be caused by a number of factors including genetics, infections, and trauma.
 There is currently no cure for fibromyalgia and treatment options are limited.

 What Is The Gut Microbiome?

-The gut microbiome also interacts with the development of chronic diseases, including obesity, diabetes, inflammatory bowel disease and cancer.
-A healthy gut microbiome protects against these illnesses while an unbalanced microbiome can cause health problems such as leaky gut syndrome, eczema, skin flare ups and even weight gain.
+The gut microbiome also interacts with the development of chronic diseases, including obesity, diabetes, inflammatory bowel disease, and cancer.
+A healthy gut microbiome protects against these illnesses while an unbalanced microbiome can cause health problems such as leaky gut syndrome, eczema, skin flare-ups, and even weight gain.

 Fibromyalgia and Gut Bacteria

 As already mentioned, Canadian researchers discovered in 2019 that gut bacteria and Fibromyalgia are actually quite intricately linked.
-They found that, in patients with the condition, 19 different types of gut bacteria appear in either great or lesser quantities than in healthy individuals.
+They found that, in patients with the condition, 19 different types of gut bacteria appear in either greater or lesser quantities than in healthy individuals.

 “Participants in the study were interviewed and gave stool, blood, saliva and urine samples,” says the McGill Faculty of Medicine and Health Sciences newsletter.
 “We also saw that the severity of a patient’s symptoms was directly correlated with an increased presence or a more pronounced absence of certain bacteria,” says Dr. Minerbi.
 It’s “something which has never been reported before.”

 The researchers found that Faecalibacterium prausnitzii bacteria was low.
-This contributes to many diseases and illnesses that are not only similar to Fibromyalgia, but also are often comorbidities with it.
-Two other bacterial species that were low in fibromyalgia, Bacteroides uniformis and Prevotella copri, have been found to be elevated in inflammatory arthritis, which is often also seen comorbid with Fibromyalgia.
+This contributes to many diseases and illnesses that are not only similar to Fibromyalgia but also are often comorbidities with it.
+Two other bacterial species that were low in fibromyalgia, Bacteroides uniformis and Prevotella copri, have been found to be elevated in inflammatory arthritis, which is often also seen as comorbid with Fibromyalgia.
 Propionic acid and isobutyric acid were also low in Fibromyalgia patients.

 They used a range of techniques, including Artificial Intelligence, to confirm that the changes we saw in the microbiomes of fibromyalgia patients were not caused by factors such as diet, medication, physical activity, age, etc.